Spring Garden Revival

 Protecting Wayland's Urban Forest Through Sustainable Pruning & Community Stewardship

-Sustainable pruning in Wayland promotes tree longevity, reduces disease transmission, and enhances storm resilience, supporting municipal canopy coverage targets (30-40%).
-Urban forest management increases species diversity, mitigates climate change, and provides ecosystem services such as stormwater management and wildlife habitat.
+Sustainable pruning in Wayland promotes tree longevity, reduces disease transmission, and enhances storm resilience, supporting the town’s canopy coverage targets (30-40%).
+Municipal goals include increasing species diversity, mitigating climate change impacts, and providing ecosystem services such as stormwater management and wildlife habitat.
 Community involvement is encouraged through volunteer workshops, citizen science tree inventories, and partnerships with environmental organizations.
-Long-term planning includes succession strategies for aging trees, climate adaptation, and integration with green infrastructure and complete streets initiatives.
-Arbor Day celebrations and stewardship programs foster a culture of care for Wayland’s urban forest.
+Long-term planning addresses succession for aging trees, climate adaptation, and integration with green infrastructure and complete streets initiatives.
+Arbor Day celebrations and stewardship programs foster a culture of urban forest care.

 Wayland Planning Department & Planning Board